Joey Leonetti

-Joe Leonetti (born May 25, 1970 in Portland, Oregon) is a former U.S. soccer player.
+Joe Leonetti (born May 25, 1970, in Portland, Oregon) is a former U.S. soccer player.
 He played for numerous soccer teams over a career which began in 1988 with F.C.
 Portland and ended in 1999 with the Willamette Valley Firebirds.
 He also earned two caps with the U.S. national team in 1992 and 1996.

 High school and college

 Leonetti attended Gladstone High School where he was the 1987 Oregon State High School player of the Year as a senior.
 He scored a total of 123 goals during his prep career.
-After high school, he attended the University of Portland where he played from 1988-1991 under coach Clive Charles.
+After high school, he attended the University of Portland where he played from 1988 to 1991 under coach Clive Charles.
 In 1988, his freshman year, he was part of the Portland team which went to the NCAA Final Four only to lose to champion Indiana.
-During his four seasons with the Pilots, Leonetti scored thirty-seven goals, and is fourth on the school’s all-time scoring list.
-He tops the school’s season and career assists records with 14 and 36, respectively.
+During his four seasons with the Pilots, Leonetti scored thirty-seven goals, and is fourth on the school's all-time scoring list.
+He tops the school's season and career assists records with 14 and 36, respectively.
 He was a third team All-American in 1989.
-He graduated with a bachelor’s degree in biology.
+He graduated with a bachelor's degree in biology.
 He was inducted into the University of Portland Athletic Hall of Fame in 2001.